 Applying for a Subchapter D Charter

-Applicants should complete the Application Information Session Form (PDF, 153 KB) to register for one of the mandatory information sessions; these sessions will be held on September 15th and 22nd.
-The Instructions and Guidelines (PDF, 471 KB) document provides the complete timeline and detailed information pertaining to the completion of an application in response to the Generation Twenty-Three Request for Application (RFA).
+Applicants should complete the Application Information Session Form (PDF, 147 KB) to register for one of the mandatory information sessions; these sessions will be held on October 5th and October 12th.
+The Instructions and Guidelines document (to be posted) provides the complete timeline and detailed information pertaining to the completion of an application in response to the Generation Twenty-Four Request for Application (RFA).

 Applicant Information Sessions

-- TEA hosted two applicant information sessions in which potential applicants were provided details about:
+- TEA will host two applicant information sessions in which potential applicants will be provided details about:

 - applying for, holding, and operating a charter in the state of Texas;